hkbu-kennycheng/comp7065/lab2.md

 # Overview

-Let's start with a brief introduction to data mining, the tools and the dataset we will be using in this lab.
+In this lab, we first have a brief introduction to data mining, the tools and the dataset.
+Then we will use Orange3 with Python script to perform data mining tasks, like association rule mining and mining frequent itemsets.

 ## Background